Harrison Reed (politician): Early life and education

 At age 16, Harrison had been apprenticed to a printer, but health problems caused him to quit.
 When his family moved to Milwaukee, Wisconsin, he became a merchant there, opening the first general store.
 He also started the first Sunday school.
 After his business failed in the Panic of 1837, he took a turn at farming.

 He also became an early owner and editor of the Milwaukee Sentinel in the city, publishing it from December 1837 until May 1842.
-He co-published the Wisconsin State Journal in Madison with David Atwood from 1859-1861.
+He co-published the Wisconsin State Journal in Madison with David Atwood from 1859 to 1861.

 On August 12, 1841, he married Amanda Anna Louisa Turner in Milwaukee.
 Together, they helped settle the towns of Neenah and Menasha.
 They had four children, one of whom died before the age of two.